RainWang6188/leetcode-notes/solution/tree/188-99-Recover_Binary_Searcg_Tree.md

 So we can record the first and second element during the in-order traversal and swap their values afterwards.

+Here're some key notes:

+- To assign the `second` pointer, the `if` statement should not be `else if`, since `first` and `second` can be assigned at the same iteration.

+- the commmented `break` statement cannot be uncommented, since we need to find the last node which fits `curr->val < prev->val` during the in-order traversal. (like the case `3 2 1`)

 ```C++
 void recoverTree(TreeNode* root) {